doerodney/terraform/training/terraform_info.md

     *   Resources deployed by Serverless, such as Lambda function definitions?
         *   Lowest priority.
 Serverless, with its dockerize_* setting, adds value.

-### Standard Infrastructure Configurationss
+### Standard Infrastructure Configurations
 In soccer, a set piece is a pre-conceived play that a team polishes well in advance.
 This is a valid analogy for infrustructure provisioning - identify the tasks that you will do most frequently, and have a polished response ready.
-In this case, the polished response would be a Terraform module, all tested and ready to deploy.
+In this case, the polished response would be a Terraform configuration, implemented as a module, and specialized by parameters.

 To identify the most common configurations:
 *   Review existing deployments.